BIPV-vs-BAPV

 BAPV-solar

-BAPV solar panels can also be installed easily and more quickly, particularly on existing buildings.
-This makes BAPV solar suitable for retrofit projects with constrained timelines.
+BAPV panels can be installed easily and quickly, particularly on existing buildings.
+This makes BAPV suitable for projects with constrained timelines.

 BIPV requires more planning.
-Since the system exists within the building envelope, architects, engineers, and facade experts need to collaborate from the earliest stages of design.
+Since the system is integrated into the building envelope, architects, engineers, and facade experts need to collaborate from the earliest stages of design.

-Although BIPV projects require greater coordination, they usually yield a cleaner, more integrated final product.
+Although BIPV projects require greater coordination, they yield a cleaner, more integrated final product.

 Serviceability, Modularity, and Longevity